When Peter Cronis was 8 years old, he was sent to live in a state institution.

 “I hated it,” he told GBH News recently.
 “I wanted to go home with my brothers … it was more fun at home with them than being cared for by nurses and strangers.”

-In the 1970s, while he was a student at UMass Boston, he heard about the newly formed Boston Center for Independent Living, and it changed his life.
-They helped him find an apartment in Brookline, and helped him get set up with personal care attendants for daily needs like transferring out of bed, bathing and getting dressed.
+In the 1970s, while he was a high school student, he heard about the newly formed Boston Center for Independent Living, and it changed his life.
+They helped him find a transitional apartment in Brookline, and helped him get set up with personal care attendants for daily needs like transferring out of bed, bathing and getting dressed.
 For the first time, he was doing something he was never sure he’d be able to do: living on his own, outside of an institution.

 “I equate BCIL with freedom,” Cronis said.
 “Thanks to BCIL, I’m a free man.”